graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 The GraphQL Community Grant Program [accepts applications at any time](https://grant-application.graphql.org), and evaluates all undecided applications four times per year.
 All applications will be closed after an evaluation cycle has completed.
 Applicants may re-apply at any point.

-To apply, please complete the [GraphQL Community Grant Program application](https://grantee-agreement-preview.graphql.org)
+To apply, please complete the [GraphQL Community Grant Program application](https://grant-application.graphql.org).

 ## FAQs

 ### Do I need to be developing the specification or code to apply?

-While we anticipate most applications will be for new features, we also encourage applications for community-building activities.
+While we anticipate most applications will be for new technical development, we also encourage applications for community-building activities.
 Examples include community gardening and neutral advocacy for GraphQL adoption.

+### What work is expected?

+Applications should describe work that can be completed in two to three months.
+Additionally, we'll ask you to write a blog post report after three months describing your work and its impact on the GraphQL community.

+### What amount of money is available per grant?

+The grant amount offered will depend on our available funding and the number of approved grants per cycle.
+Individual grants are expected to be between $1,000 and $10,000 USD.

 ### How often can I apply?